 - Submit proof of equipment order demonstrating that all required electrical equipment and charging equipment has been ordered.

 - Participate in the Construction Progress Tracker (CPT) throughout charger installations.

 - Submit a completed Invoice Form.

 - Submit a copy of paid invoice for engineering and design costs.

 - Submit a copy of paid purchase invoice for equipment.

 - Submit a copy of paid invoice for all installation costs.

 - Submit at least two photos of installed and operational equipment.

 - Submit inspection card, including inspector signoff.

-- Complete Installation Data Form with EVITP certification information and equipment serial numbers.
+- Complete Installation Data Form with all relevant information, including equipment serial numbers.

 - Navigate to your application by clicking the associated application number in the application portal.

 - Upload and submit your supporting documents online.
 Don’t forget to click the Submit button once you’ve uploaded your documents.